Amzani/apidesk-sdk-test-def/docs/models/components/createactivityrequestvalue.md

 # CreateActivityRequestValue

-The actual data or value stored in the custom field, which can vary in type depending on the field's purpose.
-This property is optional and should be populated with the relevant information that the custom field is intended to capture.
+The value assigned to the custom field, representing the actual data or information that the field is meant to capture.
+This property is optional and can be tailored to fit the specific needs of the activity being recorded.

 ## Supported Types